Mortlestown is in the Electoral Division of Ardpatrick, in Civil Parish of Particles, in the Barony of Coshlea, in the County of Limerick

 300m to the east, monument LI056-009001- (Ritual site: holy well) is listed.
 Caoimhín Ó Danachair's The Holy Wells of County Limerick (1955), says that the name of the well was changed from Tobereen on the 1840 map, to Tobar Fhionain in the 1928 edition.
 He quotes O'Donovan from the Ordnance Survey notes: "The name of this well it would appear is Tobereen and not Toberania.
 Perhaps you could say whether it ought to be engraved in old English as a holy well?
 I think it ought".
 And, "Tubbereen als.
 Pauderaugha, The little well for Prayer".
 Danaher states that at time of writing there was no tradition of any holy well.
 [National Monuments Service].

 Mortalstown ring-fort 2020

-'Cathair Murthuile' is yet another designation for the ring-fort and is in fact the version used on the signpost at Monine cross.
+'Cathair Murthuile' is a Gaelicised designation for the ring-fort and is in fact the version used on the signpost at Monine cross.
 It was the subject of an online article dated 2008 from The Modern Antiquarian:

 The reference above to Teamhair or Tara Luachra, predominant Munster fort of the Ernai tribe, is sourced from a 1931 Journal article by Kilfinane historians Daniel F O'Shaughnessy and Patrick Carroll, in which they put forward their theory identifying that prestigious site, chiefly famed as the residence of 1st century BC warrior-king Curoi MacDaire, with Mortalstown ring-fort: